Skip to main content

 Guidelines for new and existing candidates can be found here.

-• Each examination panel maintains a blueprint that maps competencies in the framework to be assessed in written and/or oral exams.
+• Each exam panel maintains a blueprint that maps competencies in the framework to be assessed in written and/or oral exams.

 • The blueprint identifies essential questions linked to essential competencies.